UltiPro/Space-Share/README.md

 # Space-Share
-Space blog created by Patryk 'UltiPro' Wójtowicz using Python Django and Bootstrap 5.
+Space Share created by Patryk 'UltiPro' Wójtowicz using Python Django and Bootstrap 5.